 tactical analysis and development - team dynamics - nutritional counselling under the guidance of a nutritionist - other as required

-A comprehensive planning, training and assessment resource will be provided by Curling Canada to assist the athlete, Team Coach and National Team Program Coach in implementing a year round training program which includes significant daily training activities.
-This resource will be particularly beneficial in facilitating the off season training requirements.
+A comprehensive planning, training and assessment resource will be provided by Curling Canada to assist the athlete, Team Coach and National Team Program Manager in implementing a year-round training program which includes significant daily training activities.
+This resource will be particularly beneficial in facilitating the off-season training requirements.

 All National Team Program athletes shall make themselves available to participate in high performance camps or training sessions as identified in the Annual Competition and Training Plan.
 These initiatives will be formatted based on national team athlete/coach input.

-All National Team Program athletes will be provided access to sport science support as determined by the athlete and National Team Program Coach and will be based on the National Team Program budget.
+All National Team Program athletes will be provided access to sport science support as determined by the athlete and National Team Program Manager and will be based on the National Team Program budget.

 FITNESS STANDARDS

-Each athlete shall meet or surpass the physical fitness standards previously agreed to by the athlete, national team coach and sport science consultant.
-These fitness standards shall be documented in the athletes’ individualized Annual Competition and Training Plan and achieved within a time frame agreed to by the athlete and National Team Program Coach.
+Each athlete shall meet or surpass the physical fitness standards previously agreed to by the athlete, national team program manager and sport science consultant.
+These fitness standards shall be documented in the athletes’ individualized Annual Competition and Training Plan and achieved within a time frame agreed to by the athlete and National Team Program Manager.

-Fitness testing shall be scheduled by the athlete in consultation with the National Program Coach.
+Fitness testing shall be scheduled by the athlete in consultation with the National Team Program Manager.

 TRAINING/PERFORMANCE MONITORING